microsoft/pxt/docs/extensions/pxt-json.md

 Typically, you would add `radio` and `jacdac` as `testDependencies`, so you can see the entire extension in the editor.
-There is no point in adding them as regular `dependencies` - that would negate the effects of `conditionalFiles` and always include both the dependencies and files.
+There is no point in adding them as regular `dependencies` - that would negate the effects of `fileDependencies` and always include both the dependencies and files.

+In future, we may allow things like `"radio >= 1.2.3"`, but for now the package identifier is the only thing supported.

 ## C++ dependencies